This post is also available in: Español (Spanish)

 There are many reasons why 18-wheeler accidents are so catastrophic.
 The pressure for speed and efficiency by the trucking companies and the deregulation of the industry are both major factors – 18-wheeler drivers are typically required to work long hours with little or no sleep.
 Large trucks consistently break the speed limit in order to deliver goods quickly – adding fuel to an already dangerous fire.
 The sheer size of an 18-wheeler makes for a massive impact and hinders the ability of the truck to make sudden stops.
 The results are too often fatal.

-Big Rig Trucking Accidents Lawyers
+Texas Big Rig Trucking Accidents Lawyer

 Alarmingly, big rig accidents have increased each year as unsafe driving, over-sized loads and various other treacherous practices put the public and the truck operators in danger.
 Because of the commercial greed and pressure from trucking companies to deliver goods as quickly as possible, as well as the deregulation of the trucking industry, these type of accidents account for one of every eight traffic fatalities.
 This intense sense of urgency proves to be a deadly one – federal crash statistics have determined that 20% of big rig accidents are due to excessive speed.